FAQ – SALESROOM: PHOTOGRAPHING ARTWORK

 Tips for Photographing Art Work

-1. Set your camera to the largest size it can take and at the finest picture quality setting before shooting.
+- Set your camera to the largest size it can take and at the finest picture quality setting before shooting.
 This will utilize your digital camera to the maximum of its megapixels capability.
-As a rough guide, 5 Megapixels is enough for almost any image size, 8 Megapixels for the very large.

 There are a lot of websites that give instructions to assist with photographing art work.
 Having high quality digital images of your work is a must for a successful art career.